-- Tables should be created with Word’s Insert Table function.
+- Tables should be created with Word’s Insert Table function and placed within your paper.
 If the table has already been made, please be sure it has been made with Word’s Table features.
 Tables created with spaces or tabs will create problems and may be improperly typeset.
 To assure your table is published as you wish, you must use Word’s Table function.

 - Footnotes should be inserted using Word’s Insert Footnote command.

-AIP Publishing recommends that authors contact Edanz, a global editing service with offices in Japan and China, to receive a quotation of price and time.
-Note that this is not a requirement or a guarantee of acceptance for publication.
+AIP Publishing recommends that authors contact AIP Author Services to improve the quality of your written English so editors and reviewers can fully understand your research.
+Note that this is not a requirement or a guarantee of acceptance for review or publication.

 These are the general guidelines for the AIP Publishing journals.
 However, in addition to these guidelines if you are preparing a manuscript for AIP ADV:MMM, APL, APM, APP, BMF, CHA, JCP, JPCRD, PHF, PHP, RSI, or SDY there are specific requirements which only apply to each particular journal.
 Therefore, it is important to also read the section specific journal guidelines after reading these general guidelines.

 - The manuscript, including the abstract, references, and captions, should be set up on a 21.6 x 28 cm (8-1/2 x 11 in. or A4) grid with ample margins.
 It is essential that the motivation for the research presented, central results, and conclusion be stated in nontechnical language that is intelligible to a broad audience.
 The manuscript must be in good scientific American English.
 All pages need to be numbered consecutively.